Sophie Gray: Mental illness and marriage

 In 1868 Gray became unwell.
 It is clear from letters at the time that she was suffering from anorexia nervosa.
 She also became restless and obsessed with music, especially piano playing.
 Her speech was often incoherent.
 In March 1869 Millais wrote to William Holman Hunt that Gray had "been ill a whole year, and away from home, with hysteria."

 At the request of the Grays, Millais placed Gray at Chiswick Asylum, Chiswick under the care of Dr Thomas Harrington Tuke (1826–88), a leading practitioner in mental illness.
-Tuke had treated Millais's friend, the painter Edwin Landseer, and, a year or so after Gray came to him, was involved in the case of Harriet Mordaunt, respondent in a scandalous divorce action.
+Tuke had treated Millais' friend, the painter Edwin Landseer, and, a year or so after Gray came to him, was involved in the case of Harriet Mordaunt, respondent in a scandalous divorce action.
 Gray lived with the family of one of Tuke's colleagues until she was well enough to move to lodgings in Hammersmith in 1869 and then back to Bowerswell in Perth.
 Although the state of her health fluctuated, it was to remain a problem for her and a concern to others for the rest of her life.